Find out more about our COVID-19 response and supports for residents and businesses.

 Community Energy and Emissions Plan (CEEP)

-We are developing a Community Energy and Emissions Plan (CEEP) to help reduce our carbon emissions and become a more energy efficient community.
+We have developed a Community Energy and Emissions Plan (CEEP) to help reduce our carbon emissions and become a more energy efficient community.

-The CEEP process includes consultation with community members and stakeholders, and will target key sectors — land use, buildings, transportation, energy, and waste — in order to promote overall community health and liveability, and make our community more resilient to rising energy costs.
+Created in consultation with community members and stakeholders, the CEEP targets key sectors — land use, buildings, transportation, energy, and waste — in order to promote overall community health and liveability, and make our community more resilient to rising energy costs.

 News and updates